open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 If you refresh, the UI should remain unchanged.
 If that is the case, congratulations!
 You're now composing elements like a pro :)

-In the template that we added we're seeing something different than before.
+In the template we added, we're seeing something different than before.
 We're passing along our list of todos to the `todo-list` using an attribute with a `.` in front of it:

 ```js
 html`